Is There a Dimmer Outlook Ahead for MFA Financial Inc. (MFA)?

-MFA Financial Inc. (NYSE:MFA) went down by -2.64% from its latest closing price compared to the recent 1-year high of $19.20.
-The company’s stock price has collected -16.73% of loss in the last five trading sessions.
+MFA Financial Inc. (NYSE:MFA) went up by 9.91% from its latest closing price compared to the recent 1-year high of $19.06.
+The company’s stock price has collected -3.61% of loss in the last five trading sessions.

 Is It Worth Investing in MFA Financial Inc. (NYSE :MFA) Right Now?